 What are your favorite resources for nature study?

 I’d love to hear any tips and tricks you have (and other readers would too!) for organizing your nature study.
 How do you make it work in your family?
-If you have any favorite resources, leave them in the comments.
 Also, if you enjoyed I’d so appreciate it if you would pin this post for others to find!